 Background

-Being able to see and interact with a holographic type in a real-world environment is one of the most exciting experiences.
-Now, with HoloLens 2’s new hand-tracking and eye-tracking input, I can directly touch, grab, and manipulate the holographic type with my hand.
-This instinctual interaction opens up totally new creative possibilities.
+Being able to see and interact with a holographic type in a real-world environment is one of the most magical experiences.
+With HoloLens 2, I had the opportunity to re-imagine this experience using the device’s advanced input capabilities.
+Instead of indirect controls, users can now touch, grab, and manipulate type directly with their hands — a leap toward truly instinctual mixed reality interaction.

 HoloLens 2’s Instinctual Interactions